zrythm/zrythm/doc/user/mixing/routing.rst

 Buses/FX Tracks
 ---------------

+:ref:`Audio FX tracks <tracks/track-types:Audio FX Track>`
+and
+:ref:`MIDI FX tracks <tracks/track-types:MIDI FX Track>`
-Audio and MIDI FX tracks (covered in :ref:`audio-bus-track` and :ref:`midi-bus-track` respectively) can be created for sending additional signals to them, in addition to the channel's main direct output.
+can be created for sending additional signals to them, in addition to the channel's main direct output.

 This is useful for example for applying reverb and controlling the reverb signal separately.